Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

 assign costs to incoming  queries and rate limit the consumer's cost for a given time window and providers.

-You can also create a generic prompt rate limit using the request prompt provider (#request-prompt-function)
+You can also create a generic prompt rate limit using the [request prompt provider](#request-prompt-function).

 {:.note}
 > **Notes:**